castlecms/castle.cms/docs/theming.rst

   `structure`, `media`, `social`, `properties`, `advanced`
 - `weight`: weight to be applied to the positioning of the tile in the menu
 - `fields`: array of fields to have included on the add/edit form
+- `hidden`: if you want to no longer show tile in menu

 Available field options: